 Orphan's pension (social insurance and individual account): Each eligible child receives 20% of the deceased's pension or reference payment.
 In the absence of an eligible widow(er) or partner, the survivor pension is also split equally among the surviving children.
-(Life insurance tops up the accumulated capital in the deceased's individual account if the balance is less than the required minimum to finance the survivor pension.)

-The maximum total survivor pension is equal to 100% of the reference payment or 100% of the deceased's pension.
+Until December 31, 2007, survivors insurance contributes to the financing of the pension for persons covered by the individual account system if the balance of the individual account is insufficient to finance the pension.
+From January 1, 2008, a mutual fund contributes to the financing of survivor benefits for persons covered by the individual account system if the balance of the individual account is insufficient to finance the pension.
 The reference payment is equal to 70% of the deceased's average salary (regular contributor) or 50% of the deceased's average salary (nonregular contributor) during the 5 years before death.

-The amount payable may be recalculated if the number of eligible survivors changes.
+The amount paid may be recalculated if the number of eligible survivors changes.